 B is for Bridesmaids

-Traditionally, bridesmaids were used to help ward off evil spirits, dressing similarly to the bride.
+Traditionally, bridesmaids were used to helping ward off evil spirits, dressing similarly to the bride.
 Today, many brides choose to dress their girls in outfits that flatter their figures – much kinder in our book!

 C is for Children